naiyerasif/site/content/blog/2018/2018-08-05-communication-within-a-docker-network.md

 }
 ```

 Build the application by executing `ng build --prod`.
-The build will be dumped in `dist/greeter-ui` directory.
+The build will be dumped in the `dist/greeter-ui` directory.

 ## Configure Nginx